MicrosoftDocs/learn/learn-pr/language/rust-get-started/includes/7-hello-world-cargo.md

-Lets write our Hello World program using Cargo this time.
+Here's how to write your program by using Cargo.

 ## Create a new project

-To start, we'll use Cargo to make a new project for us.
+To start, use Cargo to make a new project.

-Make sure you terminal is at our `rust-learning-path` directory and run the following command:
+Make sure your terminal is at your `rust-learning-path` directory, and run the following command:

 `cargo new hello-cargo`

-This will generate a new directory called `hello-cargo` with the following files:
+This generates a new directory called `hello-cargo`, with the following files:

     hello-cargo
     |- Cargo.toml